 It's Best to Use Different Sizes of Pressure Cookers For Different Dishes

 But if you are not into Instant Pot, you still can find many pressure cookers which are 3 quarts in size.
-You’ll also find some are lined with stainless steel and others with aluminum or a non-stick surface.
+You'll also find some are lined with stainless steel and others with aluminum or a non-stick surface.
 The aluminum cookers are just as safe as all the others but they cost less.

 If you think it might be handy to have a smaller pressure cooker for small batches of food it may be worth getting an inexpensive aluminum stovetop model to compliment your bigger pot.